pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/iam.rst

 as AOI approaches 90°.
 The shape of the IAM profile at intermediate AOI is nonlinear and depends on the module's optical properties.

+IAM may also depend on the wavelength of the light, the polarization of the light, and which side of the module the light comes from.
+However, IAM models usually neglect these minor effects.

 In pvlib, IAM is a unitless quantity (values from 0–1) and IAM functions take input angles in degrees.